UNINETTSigma2/documentation/jobs/interactive.md

 be any arguments you would have given to `sbatch` when submitting a non-interactive job.
 However, `--qos=devel` is probably a good idea to avoid waiting too long in the queue.

+**Note that interactive jobs dies when you log out from the machine**, so unless you have very long days in office (or elsewhere, for that matter), specifying more than 6-8 hrs runtime is not very useful.

 ## GUI Commands